-Residents will be able to access their personal collection day by simply entering their home address in the on-line program.
+Residents are able to access their personal collection day by simply entering their home address in the online program.
 This web-based program will be imbeded within the Division's website section.

 The tool will also be used by 3-1-1 operators responding to call-ins from the general public.